-In this report, estimated total catches of bycatch species were obtained from observer data for the large-vessel purse-seine fishery1, nominal catches reported by the limited observer coverage onboard the small-vessel purse-seine fishery2, and gross annual removals by the longline fishery were obtained from annual summary reports (TASK I data, see SAC-12-09, WSDAT-01-01) submitted to the IATTC by CPCs.
-Minimum catches in 2021 reported by observers on longline vessels are also included as an interim measure until observer coverage increases to at least 20% that may allow total annual catches for some bycatch species to be reliably estimated.
-Currently, observer coverage for some CPCs is about or less than the mandated 5% and are not considered by staff to be representative of the activities of their longline fleets (see section 2.2. below and BYC-10 INF-D).
-Additionally, a previously undetected error in longline observer data submitted to the IATTC resulted in over-reporting of sharks and large fishes published in SAC-13-10.
-These values were corrected in April 2023 (see SAC-13-10_CORR), and the data quality control procedures were modified to catch a possible repeat of this issue.
-Longline data were available through 2021 as the deadline for data reporting for the previous year occurs after the annual SAC meeting (see Resolutions C-03-05; C-19-08).
-However, some CPCs have temporarily suspended their longline observer programs due to the COVID-19 pandemic and these have not resumed to date.
-Therefore, 2021 data from these programs is not available.
-Purse-seine data were available through 2022, with data from the last 2 years considered preliminary as of March 2023.
-Each data source and associated data gaps is described in detail below.
-Additional information on bycatch data available by fishery can be found in documents SAC-07-INF-C(d) and SAC-12-09.
+In this report, estimated total annual catches of bycatch species were obtained from observer data for the large-vessel purse-seine fishery, nominal catches reported by the limited observer coverage onboard the small-vessel purse-seine fishery, and gross annual removals by the longline fishery were obtained from annual summary reports (TASK I data, see SAC-12-09, WSDAT-01-01, specifications for data provision) submitted to the IATTC by CPCs.
+Minimum catches in 2022 reported by observers on longline vessels are also included as an interim measure until observer coverage increases from the mandated 5% to at least 20%-as recommended to the Commission by the scientific staff-that may allow total annual catches for some bycatch species to be reliably estimated.
+Currently, observer coverage for CPCs is not considered by staff to be representative of the activities of their longline fleets (see section 2.2. below and BYC-10 INF-D).
+Longline data were available through 2022 as the deadline for data reporting for the previous year occurs after the annual SAC meeting (see Resolutions C-03-05; C-19-08).
+However, some CPCs temporarily suspended their longline observer programs due to the COVID-19 pandemic, and therefore data for 2022 are not available for these CPCs, although data are expected for 2023 as observer programs resumed.
+Purse-seine data were available through 2023, with data from the last 2 years considered preliminary as of March 2024.
+Each data source and their associated data gaps is described in detail below.
+Additional information on bycatch data available by fishery can be found in, for example, documents SAC-07-INF-C(d) and SAC-12-09.

-1 Size class 6 purse-seine vessels with a carrying capacity > 363 t
+&lt;sup>1 Size class 6 purse-seine vessels with a carrying capacity > 363 t

-2 Vessels with a carrying capacity ≤363 t
+&lt;sup>2 Vessels with a carrying capacity $\leq$ 363 t